 Enrolling your young person in the Hub is completed through the local Education Office in term 1, when your young person is in year 7 (year 6 from 2022).

 A transition program is then instigated in terms 3 and 4 of the year to prepare them for the following year.

 The Inclusion Hub is based in a self-contained set of 6 specially designed classrooms connected to the high school, with a cohort of approximately 50 students.
 One of the classes provides a ‘special class’ curriculum and supports students through a modified curriculum with smaller class sizes, additional School Services Officer (SSO) support and any other requirements the student may have.
 We also have specialised Star classes (middle Star for years 7, 8 and 9, and senior Star for years 10 – 12) with more intensive support to cater for students with sensory needs.

-Students in the disability unit are grouped loosely by year level, with students moving to other unit classes depending on their developmental and achievement level in individual subjects.
+Students are grouped loosely by year level, with students moving to other unit classes depending on their developmental and achievement level in individual subjects.
 In addition, unit students access specialist learning areas such as Performing Arts, Technology, PE and Home Economics.